3scale/porta/INSTALL.md

 ## Asset compilation

-On development, assets are compiled on automatically everytime a page is requested to rails.
-To avoid the uptime we recommend running webpack-dev-server in a second terminal:
+In development, assets are compiled automatically when a page is requested from rails.
+To allow online updates when an asset file changes, start:

 ```sh
 bundle exec rake webpack:dev
 ```

-> This process consumes a lot of memory.
-In case of an OOM error, consider increasing node's available memory depending to your own machine's total memory:
-> ```sh
-> $ export NODE_OPTIONS='--max-old-space-size=2048' # Don't use your total RAM, leave some room for other uses!
-> ```

 #### Environment variables